 IEH's model for ethical trade gives businesses a good overview of which activities are appropriate at which stage of the process. iii.
 Strengthening worker - management dialogue The pilot on worker- management dialogue have reached more than 30 000 workers and management on 16 factories in Vietnam and Bangladesh.
-The results has created a demand from ore factories and buyers in particular in Bangladesh, and has also spurred the interest not from the ILO Better Work programme and the Accord for building and fire safety in Bangladesh for future coordination, mutual learning and complementary actions. iv.
+The results have created a demand from more factories and buyers in particular in Bangladesh, 2 http://etiskhandel.no/Artikler/14240.html and has also spurred the interest not from the ILO Better Work programme and the Accord for building and fire safety in Bangladesh for future coordination, mutual learning and complementary actions. iv.
 Counteracting exploitation of migrant workers An important result in counteracting exploitation of migrant workers in Italy is the October 2016 changes in Italian legislation, placing a clear responsibility for working conditions on the contracting farmer as well as paving the way for a more transparent mechanism for recruitment of workers.